-4. Although the 2018-2023 National Park Management Plan has been approved and adopted by partners there are still risks around the delivery of certain elements such as sustainable business.
-This will be even more critical as local businesses and farmers recover from the Covid-19 emergency.
+4. Although the 2018-2023 National Park Management Plan has been approved and adopted by partners there are still risks around the delivery of certain elements due to limited engagement, these include Climate Change and Events Management.
+Work is starting on developing the new NPMP and engaging stakeholders, which will be aligned to the Corporate Strategy identifying what the Authority wants to achieve and how it intends to deliver.